RackHD/docs/docs/software_architecture.rst

 The upper layer of the architecture, called the “onserve executive” communicates using both an internal REST API and AMQP as a message bus between the various processes.
 Onserve executive provides the simplified API and is built to encapsulate the monorail engine, converting internal data models into a common data format based on the Redfish 1.0 specification (http://www.dmtf.org/standards/redfish).

 OnServe executive conversions are still in development.
-Contact EMC for more information.
+Contact EMC for more information by joining our mailing list at https://groups.google.com/d/forum/rackhd.
+You can visit the group through the web page, or subscribe directly from email, by sending an email to rackhd+subscribe@googlegroups.com.

 Monorail Engine